-- Medication review collaborate with local pharmacy/ GP - Treatment and prevention of dehydration and malnutrition - Treatment and prevention of constipation and/ or urinary retention - Regular pain assessment and management using a validated non-verbal pain assessment tool such as the PAINAD or ABBEY pain scales - Regular reorientation and reassurance open blinds through the day, use your name throughout the conversation, use of calendars, clocks and newspapers - Mobility activities go for a walk in the ward. - Activities for stimulating cognition, for example listening to music, reading newspapers, completing crosswords - Non-pharmacological measures to help promote sleep, for example, regular bedtime hours, avoiding caffeine/ soft drinks, relaxation techniques prior to bed, regular exercise throughout the day - Ensuring patient wears hearing and visual aids if required.
+- Medication history and review for consistency of prescriptions.
+May require corroboration with GP/ community pharmacy if there is an inconsistency between what is bought into hospital compared to those prescribed during an admission - Treatment and prevention of dehydration and malnutrition - Treatment and prevention of constipation and/ or urinary retention - Regular pain assessment and management using a validated non-verbal pain assessment tool such as the PAINAD or ABBEY pain scales - Regular reorientation and reassurance open blinds through the day, use your name throughout the conversation, use of calendars, clocks and newspapers - Mobility activities go for a walk in the ward. - Activities for stimulating cognition, for example listening to music, reading newspapers, completing crosswords - Non-pharmacological measures to help promote sleep, for example, regular bedtime hours, avoiding caffeine/ soft drinks, relaxation techniques prior to bed, regular exercise throughout the day - Ensuring patient wears hearing and visual aids if required.

-These interventions should be tailored to individual preferences, and implemented for patients at risk of delirium as well as for those with a delirium.
+These interventions should be tailored to individual preferences and implemented for patients at risk of delirium as well as for those with a delirium.
 Staff should discuss these strategies with the patient and/ or their carer/ family, and document in the medical records.